 Archangels are God’s special messengers during times of great importance in the history of salvation and in events affecting the human race.
 There are three (3) named archangels: Michael, Gabriel, and Raphael.

-The name Michael is a question: “Who is like God?”
+The name Michael means “who is like God”

 The short prayer to St. Michael was written by Pope Leo XIII.

 It became a public devotion as a prayer to protect the Catholic Church beginning in 1886.
 A longer version of the prayer exists also (and can be found online); however it is the shorter version that traditionally was recited at the end of every low Mass in Roman Catholic churches until the 1960s.
 The prayer continues to be a powerful private devotion, with many faithful of both Byzantine and Latin rites continuing to offer the short prayer to St. Michael.
 Knowing the assaults on the Church continue from all directions and in many forms, this prayer along with other devotional prayers for protection, such as our Byzantine prayers to our Most Holy Theotokos, are truly needed across all time periods of history.
 Both the Mother of God and St. Michael hold significant protective roles for all faithful, religious, and our Church.

 See these pages also on this site: Prayer to St. Michael; Prayers for Protection; Honoring Our Blessed Mother.

 The honor given to St. Michael is an ancient tradition that dates back to the 4th century of the Church.
 St. Michael is a common patron saint of many Catholic and Orthodox churches.

 In most Eastern Churches, November 8 is the Feast of St. Michael and all heavenly hosts.
 The name given to the feast day is: The Synaxis of Holy Archangel Michael and all Angelic Powers.
 In the Roman Catholic Church, St. Michael is honored on September 29th.

 Every nation and every Christian has their own guardian angel.